Lane Kiffin: Ole Miss Rebels

+On November 17, 2025, Stewart Mandel of The Athletic reported that Ole Miss gave Kiffin an ultimatum to decide on his future prior to the season finale against Mississippi State after it was reported that Kiffin's family had visited Gainesville and Baton Rouge.

 Personal life

-Lane and his ex-wife Layla, who is a University of Florida alumna, have three children.
-Kiffin's brother, Chris, was a defensive lineman at Colorado State University and is the current defensive line coach for the Cleveland Browns.
+Lane and his ex-wife Layla Reaves, who is a University of Florida alumna, have three children.
+Kiffin's brother, Chris, was a defensive lineman at Colorado State University and was the linebackers coach for the Houston Texans.
 Kiffin's former father-in-law, John Reaves, was a former starting NFL and USFL quarterback who played college football for the Florida Gators.
+His father was Monte Kiffin.
 On February 28, 2016, Lane and Layla announced that they were separating and had mutually decided to divorce.
+Kiffin's daughter, Presley, plays volleyball at USC.

+In 2024, Kiffin said he had been sober and abstinent from alcohol for three and a half years.